 The Coronavirus Aid, Relief, and Economic Security Act of 2020 (“CARES Act”) contains various provisions that affect tax-exempt organizations.
-In addition to the disaster aid and employment sections (See, our Fraser Stryker COVID-19 Resource Center), two provisions make charitable giving more attractive for individuals and corporations.
+In addition to the disaster aid and employment sections, two provisions make charitable giving more attractive for individuals and corporations.

 - Non-itemizing taxpayers can deduct a cash charitable contribution of up to $300.